ModestasBar/FaceRecognition/README.md

 # FaceRecognition
-Application to recognize faces in picture
+Application to recognize face in a picture